ilfarpro/PeerTube-AV1/apps/peertube-runner/README.md

 Runner program to execute jobs (transcoding...) of remote PeerTube instances.

+This version of runner specifically targets to achieve high quality outputs.

+---

 Commands below has to be run at the root of PeerTube git repository.

 ## Dev